NicoCeresa/Diamond_League_Project/README.md

 ## Project Overview

-**What I Have Done So Far***
-- I wrote a script that downloads Results PDFs from the Diamond League website
-- It runs through all of the Diamond League locations from this year's season and grabs PDFs of the results
+**File Descriptions**
+- `web_scraper_v2.py`: parses html from a different url that contains more data
+  - separates output files based on the year of the data
+  - outputs a concatenated file of all years combined aswell
+- `web_scraper_v1.py`: extracts pdfs from the html of the diamond league site
+  - with where I am at in the project this is not very useful but handy if I ever need to extract pdfs again
+- `pdf_parser.py`: goes into each pdf and extracts data from the pdf
+  - again, not used as I have found a better approach but want to keep it here as it is apart of the journey

 **What I Plan On Adding in the Near Future**
-- I plan on scaling this to get results from previous years and handle results from the following years
-- I am going to create a script that parses the PDFs and turns the data into data frames and output to parquet
-- I am going to put the unstructured data into an AWS S3 bucket and structured data into an AWS RDS database
+- Create a full data pipeline and extract insights from the data
+- if its possible I want to add functionality of being able to choose what event you want to look at

 **Goal**
 - My goal for this project is to build a model that forecasts likelihood of who wins the next race based on their previous performances